gaois/Gaois.QueryLogger/README.md

 ## Features

 - Log query terms and associated metadata to SQL Server.
-- Metadata include a unique query ID, a query category, the host server, user IP address, and date information.
+- Metadata include a unique query ID, application name, query category, host server, client IP address, query execution success, query execution duration, result count, and date information.
 - Queries can share a GUID, meaning you can group multiple associated queries.
-- By default, the library partially anonymises user IP addresses by removing the last octet of IPv4 user IP addresses.
+- By default, the library partially anonymises user IP addresses by removing the last octet of IPv4 client IP addresses.
 This setting can be turned off.

-## Install and setup
+## Installation and setup

 ### Database